gopkumargopi/vue-storefront/docs/guide/basics/ssr-cache.md

 curl http://localhost:3000/invalidate?tag=P1852,C20
 ```

-An example call to clear all product, category and homepages:
+An example call to clear all product, category, and homepages:

 ```bash
 curl http://localhost:3000/invalidate?tag=product,category,home
 ```

-:::danger Warning
+:::warning Caution !
-We strongly recommend you NOT TO USE Output cache in the development mode.
-By using it you won't be able to refresh the UI changes after modifying the Vue components etc.
+We strongly recommend you DO NOT USE output cache in development mode.
+By using it, you won't be able to refresh the UI changes after modifying the Vue components, etc.
 :::

 ## CLI cache clear

-You can manually clear Redis cache for specific tags by running the following command:
+You can manually clear the Redis cache for specific tags by running the following command:

 ```bash
 npm run cache clear